Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/historical-notes.md

 - first the symbol inventory
 - then an encoding that takes symbols and turns them into signs

-Keep that two-stage framing in view, and the later disagreement becomes much easier to understand.
+That two-stage framing makes the later disagreement easier to understand.

 ## The early compromise problem